neurobioinfo/scrnabox/README.md

 ---

 ## scRNAbox analysis workflow
-The following figure illustrates the Anlytical Steps comprising each Analysis Track – Standard and Cell Hashtag – of the the scRNAbox pipeline.
+The following figure illustrates the Anlytical Steps comprising each Analysis Track – Standard scRNAseq and Cell Hashtag scRNAseq – of the the scRNAbox pipeline.
 Prior to running each Analytical Step, users can adjust the execution parameters in the Step-specific parameters text file, which is automatically downloaded upon [Installation](#installing).
 Following each Analytical Step, intermediate Seurat objects are generated and, where applicable, results are reported as intuitive summary files, tables, or figures, deposited directly into the working directory.